EarthML4PNW/PNW-ML/README.md

 # Pacific Northwest Curated Seismic Dataset
 [![DOI](https://zenodo.org/badge/470042054.svg)](https://zenodo.org/badge/latestdoi/470042054) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-## A curated dataset for a wide range of sources from the Pacific Northwest.
+## A curated dataset for a wide range of sources from the Pacific Northwest

 ![map](./figures/README_overview.png)

 ## Overview
-Each dataset has two files: waveform and metadata.
+Each dataset is made by two files: waveform (in HDF5 format) and metadata (in CSV format).
 All follow the structure of [seisbench format](https://seisbench.readthedocs.io/en/latest/).
 See [here](https://seisbench.readthedocs.io/en/latest/pages/data_format.html) to learn more about the  file structure.
-Download using the link below.
-Note that you may access the data directly from Google Colab.
-See `Google Colab` section below.

 ## Datasets
-We are hosting two copies of the dataset: one on Google Drive, another on UW ESS server.
-Choose the one that gives you the best download performance.
-All datasets are also available through [SeisBench](https://github.com/seisbench/seisbench).
+We are hosting two copies of the dataset: one on Google Drive, another on UW-ESS server.
+All datasets are also available through [SeisBench](https://seisbench.readthedocs.io/en/latest/pages/benchmark_datasets.html#pnw).

 ### 1. ComCat Events
 - EH, BH, and HH channel (velocity)